 Preparation of the matter

-The principles of the warrant program have been prepared by the board of the company.
-The proposal has been prepared with the assistance of external advisors and after consultation with shareholders.
-The board has thereafter decided to submit this proposal to the AGM.
+The principles of the warrant program have been prepared by the board of the company and are based on the warrant program adopted by the annual general meeting 2017.
+The board has thereafter decided to submit this proposal to the annual general meeting.
 Except for the officials who prepared the matter pursuant to instructions from the board, no employee that may be included in the program has taken part in the drafting thereof.

 Other share related incentive programs etc.

-Except from the current proposal to the general meeting as regards the issue of warrants series 2017:1, the company has no outstanding share related incentive program.
+Except from the current proposal to issue warrants and the warrant program resolved upon at the annual general meeting 2017, the company has no outstanding share related incentive programs.

 Authorization for the board of directors